carlosperate/awesome-microbit/README.md

 - [ZIP Halo Compass](https://www.kitronik.co.uk/blog/bbc-microbit-zip-halo-compass) - A Christmas themed micro:bit ZIP Halo Compass, with a 3D printed and laser cut case.
 - [Micro:Boy](https://hackaday.io/project/27757-microboy) - Hardware project to code and play arcade games on the micro:bit.
 - [Alexa, Ask micro:bit to Turn LED Light](https://medium.com/@ferrygunawan/alexa-ask-microbit-to-turn-led-light-61ed668a0321) - Project walk through to control with Alexa an RGB LED connected to a micro:bit.
-- [OpenGestureControl](https://opengesturecontrol.github.io) - A Linux application which interacts with the BBC micro:bit to give hand prothesis users the ability to control their desktop computer using gestures.
+- [OpenGestureControl](https://opengesturecontrol.github.io) - A Linux application which interacts with the BBC micro:bit to give hand prosthesis users the ability to control their desktop computer using gestures.
 - [micro:bit spectrum](https://github.com/linker3000/micro-bit_spectrum) - Circuit and code to display an audio spectrum bar chart on the BBC micro:bit.
 - [micro:bit TVPong](https://github.com/linker3000/Microbit-TVPong) - Play the classic Pong game on a TV - using BBC micro:bits as paddles, Bluetooth also supported.
 - [Bluetooth Low Energy Remote Control for Spotify](https://www.hackster.io/josejuansanchez/bluetooth-low-energy-remote-control-for-spotify-3438d1) - This project allows you to configure your micro:bit to work as a Bluetooth Low Energy remote control for Spotify on macOS.